How do I get started?

 What does a Speech Pathologist do?

-A speech pathologist sees children who have difficulty talking or understanding speech.
+A Speech Pathologist sees children who have difficulty talking or understanding speech.
 They can help you with ways to encourage your child to communicate in the most effective way they can.
-Sometimes a speech pathologist may suggest other means of communication, such as pictures, Makaton signs or gestures.
-Speech pathologists also work with buy cheap avodart online children who have difficulty eating or drinking.
+Sometimes a Speech Pathologist may suggest other means of communication, such as pictures, Makaton signs or gestures.
+Speech Pathologists also work with children who have difficulty eating or drinking.

 What is a Key Worker?